isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_March.rst

   :align: center

-Oncoplots (types of waterfall plots) are good ways of representating data in maf files.
+Oncoplots (types of waterfall plots) are a good way of representating data in maf files.
 Here this oncoplot depicts the top ten mutated genes.
 (You can remove non-mutated samples for better visualization.)

 .. code-block:: r